crockeo/finalproject/README.md

 basic arithmetic and logic.
 It's a simple ~~people~~ project with nearly no real-world value, but it's to show all that I've learned throughout the course.

-It will be programmed in C. There will definitely be compatibility for Windows and Linux.
-Mac OSX will get support as: well if I can
+There will definitely be compatibility for Windows and Linux.
+At least that's the only platform's I'll be able to test for.
+Mac OSX may get 'official' support if I get a platform for OSX on.

 1. Find someone to compile it on there
 2. Find someone to debug it on there.